 The colors and flavors of sorbet are endless and oh so welcome on hot summer days.
 Some are very sweet, others are more mellow, tart, or even savory.
 Some boast floral, herbal, or spicy notes.
 There are even adult-only boozy sorbets.

 In addition to the wide range of sorbet deliciousness, you may have noticed there are several methods for its creation, with varying textural results.
 This whole topic can be down right confusing.
 I was fairly confused until I did many hours of research, and tested 20+ batches, to sort it all out.
 Now that I have it straight, I’d like to share what I’ve learned with you 🙂

 If you freeze blended fruit or juice as is, you’ll end up with a hardened block of ice crystals.
-What’s the secret to making creamy sorbet that maintains a luscious scoopable consistency and can be kept in the freezer?
+What’s the secret to making creamy dairy-free sorbet that maintains a luscious scoopable consistency and can be kept in the freezer?

 - Increase the sweetness of the sorbet base